Copied to Clipboard

 If you find yourself scratching no matter how hard you try not to, consider wearing gloves for a while.
 Putting on the gloves can help remind you not to scratch, and the fabric barrier will prevent you from doing too much damage.

 See A Professional

 Keep in mind that not every itch should be treated with home remedies.
 If your itching persists or becomes severe, then visit your doctor or dermatologist as soon as you can.

 Itchy skin is frustrating, to say the least.
-But with Bodewell, you don’t have to let itching due to eczema or psoriasis get the best of you.
+But with a little extra TLC, you don’t have to let it get the best of you.

-Our skincare products help take care of your skin without compromising its natural beauty.
-With our active ingredients and botanical blend, our products deliver proven results for unique skin conditions.
+Bodewell skincare products can help care for your skin without compromising its natural beauty.
+With clinically tested ingredients, our products deliver results for unique skin conditions.

-For a lightweight, oil-free solution to your itchy skin, try our Psoriasis Soothing Spray — uniquely formulated with a proprietary blend of botanicals.
-Or choose our moisturizing Eczema Daily Calming Cream to reduce symptoms of eczema on the skin.
+For a lightweight, oil-free solution to your itchy skin caused by psoriasis, try our Psoriasis Soothing Spray — a unique formula with a proprietary blend of botanicals.

-If you're looking to ease the symptoms of itch and irritation from eczema and psoriasis, you’re sure to find exactly what you need to enjoy more good skin days with Bodewell.
+When you want to relieve itchiness and irritation caused by eczema or psoriasis, you’re sure to find exactly what you need to enjoy more good skin days with Bodewell.